-Priya Cooper OAM was Inducted into The Sport Australia Hall of Fame in 2015 as an Athlete Member for the sport of swimming.
+Priya Cooper OAM was inducted into the Sport Australia Hall of Fame in 2015 as an Athlete Member for her contribution to the sport of swimming.

 Cooper competed at three Paralympic Games in the S8 category, winning a total of nine gold medals, three silver and four bronze and setting five world records.
 Over her career she has held world records from 50-800 Freestyle, 100,200 backstroke and 200 Individual Medley both short and long course.

 In Barcelona in 1992 she claimed three gold, two silver and two world records; in Atlanta in 1996 she improved that to five gold, one silver, one bronze and three records and in Sydney 2000, despite having just recovered from major surgery for a shoulder injury, it was one gold and three bronze.
 She also won three golds with two records at the Paralympic swimming world championships in Christchurch in 1998 and four golds, a bronze and another world record at the British national titles the same year.

 She was twice co-captain of the Australian team, in 1996 and 2000, and carried the flag at the Paralympic Games closing ceremonies in 1992 and 1996.